Where to Stay in Porto, Portugal — A Guide to the Best Areas and Hotels

 So, if you love that vintage style and very elaborate furniture, walls, and high ceilings, this place is for you.

-The staff are super friendly and make every effort to ensure that your stay is as pleasant as possible.
+The staff are super friendly and make every effort to ensure your stay is as pleasant as possible.

 The breakfast is great, with plenty of variety – you could call it a good brunch – and served in a very cozy room.